Communication Hub: Presentation Skills

 Why Communication Breaks Down During Consequential Moments

-Under stress, leaders often default to speed, certainty, or control.
-It is not because they are ineffective.
-It is because the nervous system is trying to reduce risk.
+Under pressure, even experienced leaders can lose clarity in executive meetings, conflict conversations, or high-visibility moments.
+When stressed, leaders often default to speed, certainty, or control, because the nervous system is trying to reduce risk.

-The result can look like bluntness, avoidance, over-explaining, impatience, or “executive fog.”
-This hub focuses on practical tools that work inside real leadership moments, not only after the day is over.
+The result can look like abruptness, avoidance, over-explaining, impatience, or “executive fog.”
+This hub focuses on practical

 For organizations addressing stress-related communication breakdowns, a burnout-related leadership keynote can reconnect clarity, tone, and trust.